-Total Without Total with

-Per Unit Over-Allotment Option Over-Allotment Option
+Per Unit Total Without Over-Allotment Option Total with Over-Allotment Option

 Public offering price \$ \$ \$

 Underwriting discount (8%) \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

-We estimate that our out of pocket expenses for this offering (not including any underwriting discounts and commissions) will be approximately \$\,\) .
+We estimate that our out of pocket expenses for this offering (not including any underwriting discounts and commissions) will be approximately \$610,000.
 The underwriters will not confirm sales to any accounts over which they exercise discretionary authority without first receiving a written consent from those accounts.

 We will bear all of our fees, disbursements and expenses in connection with this offering.
-The underwriting agreement, however, provides that in the event the offering is terminated, any advance expense deposits paid to the underwriters will be returned to the extent that offering expenses are not actually incurred in accordance with FINRA Rule 5110(f)(2)(C).
+The underwriting agreement, however, provides that in the event the offering is terminated, any advance expense deposits paid to the underwriters will be returned to the extent that offering expenses are not actually incurred in accordance with FINRA Rule 5110(g)(4)(A).

 We have also agreed to pay for a certain amount of the underwriters' accountable expenses including actual accountable road show expenses for the offering, the cost associated with the underwriters' use of bookbuilding and compliance software for the offering, reasonable and documented fees and disbursements of the underwriters' counsel, background checks of our officers and directors, and other offering related expenses up to \$125,000, including the fees and disbursements of the underwriters' counsel.
+We have paid \$25,000 to Maxim as an advance to be applied towards reasonable out-of-pocket expenses (which we refer to as the Advance).
+Any portion of the Advance shall be returned back to us to the extent not actually incurred.

-We have agreed to issue to the underwriters the Underwriters' Warrants exercisable for shares of common stock, equal to 5% of the units sold in the offering at a price equal to 110% of the public offering price, to be allocated in full to the underwriters or their designated affiliates.
+We have agreed to issue to the underwriters the Underwriters' Warrants exercisable for 115,789 shares of common stock, equal to 5% of the units sold in the offering at a price equal to 110% of the public offering price, to be allocated in full to the underwriters or their designated affiliates.
 The Underwriters' Warrants are not included in the securities being sold in this offering.
 The shares issuable upon exercise of the Underwriters' Warrants are identical to those offered by this prospectus.

-The Underwriters' Warrants will be exercisable at a per share price of \$, which equals 110% of the public offering price, beginning six months after the effective date of the registration statement of which this prospectus is a part, which we refer to as the effective date, and for a period of five years from the effective date.
+The Underwriters' Warrants will be exercisable at a per share price of \$5.22, which equals 110% of the public offering price, beginning six months after the effective date of the registration statement of which this prospectus is a part, which we refer to as the effective date, and for a period of five years from the effective date.
 As is customary, the number of shares to be issued under the Underwriters' Warrants and the exercise price will be subject to adjustments in certain events, including stock splits, stock dividends, and recapitalizations.
 Such warrants will be exercisable at any time, and from time to time, in whole or in part, commencing 180 days from the effective date of this offering.
 Such warrants and the common stock underlying such warrants will be deemed compensation by FINRA and will therefore be subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 The underwriter (or permitted assignees under Rule 5110(g)(1)) will not sell, transfer, assign, pledge or hypothecate such warrants or the securities underlying such warrants, nor will it engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such warrants or the underlying securities for a period of 180 days from the date of effectiveness of the registration statement.
 The terms and number of shares underlying the Underwriters' Warrants shall be modified if necessary to comply with FINRA rules or regulations.